 - According to doctors, this condition can be caused due to viral or bacterial attacks in the body.
 It includes eye infections, common cold, pneumonia, and much more.

 - The atypical lymphocytosis condition can develop due to certain types of autoimmune disorders in the body.
 In general, doctors advised people with these disorders to follow certain precautions to stay away from the disease of lymphocytosis.

-- Problems related to stress.
+- Problems are related to stress.

 How to diagnose atypical lymphocytes?

-In addition, they will undergo a peripheral blood smear if they saw any signs of an increase in the number of atypical lymphocytes.
+In addition, they will undergo a peripheral blood smear if they see any signs of an increase in the number of atypical lymphocytes.
 During this test, they will smear the blood sample in a glass and then dry it before dyeing it with a dye.